All Episodes

 And imagine, Howard, if somebody said that staying in a five-star hotel is a right.

-Just like they say the best health care in the world is a right.
+Just like they say, the best health care in the world is a right.

-It's not possible defining rights properly.
+It's not possible defining rights properly, it cannot possibly be a right.

-But didn't have to pay for it as far as they were concerned.
+But suppose we had health or hotel insurance and everybody was able to stay in a five-star hotel, but didn't have to pay for it as far as they were concerned.

-You know, there's a lot of votes out there in this.
+And a bunch of politicians, you know, there's a lot of votes out there in this.

 Everybody ought to be staying in a five-star hotel.

-They are putting people in charge of their own health care, and they are shopping for it just as they shop for a car, just as they shop for a hotel room.
+They are putting people in charge of their own health care and they are shopping for it just as they shop for a car, just as they shop for a hotel room.

 But somehow in this country, everybody thinks they have a right to stay at the Waldorf Astoria on somebody else's dime.